w3c/webextensions/proposals/secure-storage.md

 The Dashlane browser extension, also a password manager with over 4M weekly active users in the Chrome Web Store, currently provides a remember me and biometric authentication feature in its extension to make repeated authentication easier.
 They would also be very quick to implement this in place of their solution which requires a network connection, as they don’t leverage a native application to interface with native storage.

+The [Keeper Security](https://keepersecurity.com) browser extensions ([public](https://chrome.google.com/webstore/detail/keeper%C2%AE-password-manager/bfogiafebfohielmmehodmfbbebbbpei?hl=en&authuser=0), [alternate](https://chrome.google.com/webstore/detail/keeper%C2%AE-password-manager/kbedblbpfmeicfpadihimgombbafaeeh?hl=en&authuser=0), [beta](https://chrome.google.com/webstore/detail/keeper%C2%AE-password-manager/hlkdkmefjphnecdoiaajhndjmkpkhifo?hl=en&authuser=0)) would also immediately use this API for storage of client-side generated encryption keys.
+Even though a desktop app is optionally provided to users, Keeper does not wish to use native app dependencies for biometric authentication and key storage.
+Keeper would also prefer to prompt users in the browser extension directly for biometric authentication instead of relying on a desktop app.

 We expect that the API would benefit a wide range of extensions, providing value far beyond password management.
 If you'd like to add your extension, feel free to open a PR.

 **Could a web API like WebAuthn cater for this use case?**